alphagov/govuk-design-system/src/components/breadcrumbs/index.md

 Make sure all users can see the breadcrumbs – the background colour must have a contrast ratio of at least 4.5:1 with white to [meet WCAG 2.2 success criterion 1.4.3 Contrast (minimum), level AA](https://www.w3.org/WAI/WCAG22/Understanding/contrast-minimum.html).

 {{ example({ group: "components", item: "breadcrumbs", example: "inverse", html: true, nunjucks: true, open: false }) }}

-## Accessibility

-Make sure no other interactive elements are too close to the Breadcrumbs component.
-This is to make sure users can easily interact with it.
-This relates to [WCAG 2.2 success criterion 2.5.8 Target size (minimum)](https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html).